kamilprz/Coursera-Machine-Learning/README.md

-# ML
+# Coursera - Machine Learning

-Machine Learning exercises in Matlab for the Coursera ML course by Andrew Ng.
+This repository hosts solutions to the course exercises and summary notes of Andrew Ng's Machine Learning course on Coursera.